 Creating learning environments for collaborationMonday, 20th May 2019

-Fifty members of the Melbourne High School community gathered to celebrate the opening of our most recently renovated classroom.
+Earlier this year, fifty members of the Melbourne High School community gathered to celebrate the opening of our most recently renovated classroom.
 Representing the 80 volunteers and 1296 donors who helped raise $491,627 for new classrooms last year, there was an incredible sense of achievement in the room.

 Event guests had the opportunity to visit old, under construction and new classrooms and hear about why the renovation was more than just new carpet, paint and upgraded technology.
 In his speech, Principal Jeremy Ludowyke advised that the school’s most valuable educational resource is not, as often assumed, its teachers but the student cohort who challenge and support each other to succeed.
 He went onto explain that the classrooms are designed to optimise this learning opportunity by moving away from the traditional teacher focussed classroom layout.
 Through flexible furnishings, the integration of technology and, a surprise to many first-time visitors, no fixed desk for the teachers, students can more easily work in teams.